Sk3llington/Purple-Teaming/README.md

 - Write permissions can be restricted on the host.
 - Uploads can be isolated into a sandboxed partition/folder.
 - Filebeat should be enabled and configured to monitor file uploads as well as activity in any sandboxed environment.
+- Require authentication to upload files.
+- Block upload of executable files.